peterdemin/peterdemin.github.io/kibitzr-banks.md

 In a secure and reusable way.

 I built my solution on top of [Kibitzr](https://kibitzr.github.io/) - self-hosted web scrapper.
-It logs in to online bank accounts and extract balances.
+It logs into online bank accounts and extracts balances.
 Kibitzr has a [curated snippets collection](https://github.com/kibitzr/recipes/tree/master/banks).
 So I picked the snippets for my banks and mashed them into one file: